Marineland Dolphin Adventure

-The Immersion - Vacationers can touch, feed and interact with dolphins in both shallow and deep water during this 30-minute encounter!
-Suitable for ages 5 and up, however children under 10 years of age must be accompanied by a paying participating adult 16 years or older. $215.00 - $235.00 (Seasonal)
+The Immersion - Visitors can touch, feed and interact with dolphins in both shallow and deep water during this 30-minute seasonal encounter.
+Suitable for ages 5 and up.
+Children under 10 must be accompanied by paying participating adult 16 years or older. $215.00 - $235.00

 Trainer for a Day - This program allows visitors to see what it's like to be a dolphin trainer!
 Teens and adults can can hang out with Marineland's trainers and learn what it's like to teach and train dolphins.
 This is a five-hour opportunity which includes participating in Immersion and Dolphin Designs programs along with other activities.
 Suitable for ages 13 and up.
 Ask about Marineland's 3-day trainer camp. $475.00 per day

 Discover Dolphins - A 20-minute interaction experience.
 Vacationers can feed, touch and interact with bottlenose dolphins in Marineland's shallow water habitat.
 Suitable for ages 5 and up, however children under the age of 8 need to be accompanied by a paying participating adult 13 years or older. $175.00 – $195 (Seasonal)

 Dolphin Designs - Create a work of art with a dolphin artist!
 This activity allows you to interact with Marineland's dolphins and create a truly unique and unforgettable piece of art.
 Suitable for ages 5 and up. $99.00